OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Because of its unique geography, Venice has a remarkable number of paths for its size, and it is well and truly a wonderful place in which to get lost.
+Because of its unique geography, Venice has a remarkable number of paths for its size, and it is a wonderful place in which to get lost.
 The city is entirely founded on artificial islands formed by ancient wooden piles with limestone on top of them as foundations for the buildings.
-As a result, with little possibility of expansion, the buildings take up as much space as possible, leaving just narrow paths and the canals as the main means of transport.
+As a result, with little possibility of expansion, the buildings take up as much space as possible, leaving only narrow paths between them and the canals as the main means of transport.

-There is a wonderful randomness about Venice’s footways; not only are they narrow but also their direction can hardly be predicted.
-Bridges over the channels do not always go the way you want, and the main routes will wander seemingly at random.
+There is a wonderful randomness about Venice’s footways; not only are they narrow, but their direction can also hardly be predicted.
+Bridges over the canals do not always go the way you want them to, and the main routes will swerve seemingly at random.
 Many routes are little more than alleys and often go under buildings; the sotoportego, a right of way through an arch under a building, is a common sight.

-A few canals were filled in during the 19th century, forming wider ways, but the main paths are narrow and frankly can barely cope with the number of tourists.
-So to explore Venice, it is best to try to get away from the main routes.
-It is worth making sure that you have a good navigation program on your phone, but inevitably, you will get lost at least once – that is part of the charm — and whatever route you take, there will be buildings worth seeing and discoveries to be made.
+A few canals were filled in during the 19th century, forming wider pathways, but the main paths are narrow and can barely cope with the number of tourists in high season.
+So, to explore Venice, it is best to try to get away from the main routes.
+It is worth making sure that you have a good navigation system on your phone, but inevitably, you will get lost at least once – that is part of the charm, and whichever route you take, there will be plenty of buildings worth seeing and many discoveries to be made.

-Just as with footpaths in the country, it helps to understand why the paths were developed.
-Foot navigation tends to go from campo to campo, the various squares at the center of each parish, each with its own church; if you follow the main routes, you will find yourself moving from church to church.
+Just as with footpaths in the countryside, it helps to understand why the paths were developed.
+Foot navigation tends to go from campo to campo, the various squares at the centre of each parish, each with its own church; if you follow the main routes, you will find yourself moving from church to church.
 And there are lots of those in Venice.

-But at some point, you need to start wandering by foot.
-JG Links’ wonderful Venice for Pleasure is a great choice for first-time visitors to Venice.
-It includes a series of delightful walks all around the center of the city with very detailed instructions, thus, enabling you to explore all the major buildings while having someone navigate for you.
-There are even suggestions for stops and, Venice being what it is, restaurants like the Locanda Montin (Dorsoduro 1147, Venezia, Italy on the Fondamenta Borgo), which are still there and still highly recommendable.
-JG Links is a very idiosyncratic guide, delightful to some and perhaps annoying to others, so you might care to be your own guide.
+But at some point, you need to start wandering on foot.
+JG Links’ wonderful 1966 book Venice for Pleasure is a great choice for first-time visitors to to the city.
+It includes a series of delightful walks all around the centre with very detailed instructions, enabling you to explore all the major buildings while having someone navigate for you.
+There are even suggestions for stops and, Venice being what it is, restaurants like the Locanda Montin in the Dorsoduro on the Fondamenta Borgo are still there and still highly recommended.

-There are other trails that you can take.
-There are a number of surviving Scuole Grande, religious confraternities which accumulated a remarkable quantity of great art, some of which are still in place.
-The Scuola Grande del Carmini has a wonderful cycle of paintings by Tiepolo, while the Scuola Grande di San Rocco has a stupendous number of decorations by Tintoretto.
+There are also a number of surviving Scuole Grandi, religious confraternities which accumulated a remarkable quantity of great art, some of which are still in place.
+The Scuola Grande del Carmini has a wonderful cycle of paintings by Tiepolo, while the Scuola Grande di San Rocco has a stupendous number of artworks by Tintoretto.

-If you find the accumulation of Old Masters a little too much, then seek out the work of the modernist architect Carlo Scarpa who was a Venetian and worked on a number of projects in his hometown.
-The Galleries of the Accademia has work by him, as does the Palazzo Querini Stampalia (which is open to the public Tuesday to Sunday 10am to 6pm), and there is even the Olivetti offices in St Mark’s Square.
+If you find the accumulation of Old Masters a little too much, then seek out the work of the Modernist architect Carlo Scarpa – a Venetian who worked on a number of projects in his hometown.
+The Galleries of the Accademia has work by him, as does the Palazzo Querini Stampalia (which is open to the public Tuesday to Sunday 10am to 6pm).